Stepping up the fight against Counterfeit drugs and Medicines

 She continues to say; “I always ask myself, was this drug fake or not.
 Although there is a 10% chance of the drug not working, I doubt its quality.
 For many reasons; one, two of my other friends fell pregnant too, under, the same circumstances even after taking the pill.
 Second, the packaging aspects of this product vary from retailer to retailer and third, the government gave notice on the probable spread of fake contraceptives in 2015″.

 This has renewed Kenya’s efforts in the fight against counterfeit medicines.
-The Chief Executive of Pharmacy and Poisons Boards acclaimed our innovation in the daily newspaper – Daily Nation, he mentioned; “the board has come up the unique code to help identify the quality of medicines that help to track their movement around the country”
+The Chief Executive of Pharmacy and Poisons Boards acclaimed this innovation and sees it as a way of curbing falsified drugs.
+In the daily newspaper – Daily Nation, he mentioned; “the board has come up the unique code to help identify the quality of medicines that help to track their movement around the country”

 All these showing Kenya’s commitment to fighting counterfeit drugs.
 As Uthabiti Health, this growing need to fight counterfeits places us right to in the revolution of better; quality and safe health products.